Vanguard Total Bond Market ETF $BND Shares Purchased by Merit Financial Group LLC

-Merit Financial Group LLC raised its holdings in Vanguard Total Bond Market ETF (NASDAQ:BND – Free Report) by 13.8% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The fund owned 1,036,866 shares of the company’s stock after acquiring an additional 125,993 shares during the period.
-Vanguard Total Bond Market ETF accounts for about 0.7% of Merit Financial Group LLC’s holdings, making the stock its 29th biggest position.
-Merit Financial Group LLC owned 0.06% of Vanguard Total Bond Market ETF worth $77,112,000 at the end of the most recent quarter.
+Merit Financial Group LLC increased its position in shares of Vanguard Total Bond Market ETF (NASDAQ:BND – Free Report) by 13.8% during the third quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 1,036,609 shares of the company’s stock after buying an additional 125,736 shares during the period.
+Vanguard Total Bond Market ETF accounts for 0.7% of Merit Financial Group LLC’s holdings, making the stock its 29th biggest position.
+Merit Financial Group LLC owned about 0.06% of Vanguard Total Bond Market ETF worth $77,093,000 at the end of the most recent reporting period.

 Vanguard Total Bond Market ETF Company Profile